 Notice that he felt impelled to "keep" the Feast of Booths in Jerusalem.

 Since Paul kept YEHOVAH's commanded festivals, including the Feast of Tabernacles, why do some claim that he taught it wasn't necessary for Israelite Christians in the dispersion to keep YEHOVAH's Holy Days?
 Never once did he say this.

 Some misunderstand and pervert the meaning of Paul's statement in Galatians 4:10, "Ye observe days, and months, and times, and years."
 Is Paul here labeling the observance of YEHOVAH God's Holy Days unnecessary?

-Remember, Paul is talking to gentile Galatians who had never observed YEHOVAH's commanded Holy Days.
-They had, however, observed (as did all pagan nations) certain days, months, times and years.
+Remember Paul is talking to the Galatians, who were Israelites of the dispersion, who had never observed YEHOVAH's commanded Holy Days.
+They had, however, observed (as did all pagan nations around them) certain days, months, times and years.
 This is what Paul was scolding the Galatians about.
-"I am afraid of you, lest, I have bestowed upon you labour in vain," said Paul (verse 11).
+"I am afraid of you, lest, I have bestowed upon you labor in vain," said Paul (verse 11).
 "How turn ye again to the weak and beggarly elements, whereunto ye desire again to be in bondage?" (verse 9).
-Paul was decrying the Galatians' tendency to hold to their former pagan observances.
+Paul was decrying the Israelite Galatians' tendency to hold to their former pagan observances.

 Many also misunderstand the meaning of Paul's statement in Colossians 2:16, "Let no man therefore judge you in meat, or in drink, or in respect of [margin, in part of ] an holyday, or of the new moon, or of the sabbath days."
 Was Paul abrogating YEHOVAH's command to keep His feasts?